Consortium (video game)

 Consortium is a first-person shooter role-playing video game developed by Interdimensional Games for Microsoft Windows.
 The game is set almost entirely on a futuristic aircraft called Zenlil, crewed by a complement with chess-themed ranks.
 The game was principally financed by the Canada Media Fund by awarding a grant for $500,000 CAD in 2010.
 After a first failed Kickstarter campaign in 2012, $70,435 USD was raised through Kickstarter on April 18, 2013.
 Consortium was released on January 8, 2014.
 A sequel, Consortium: The Tower, was released to Steam Early Access on September 21, 2017.
+Consortium VR and Consortium Remastered were both released on May 21, 2024.
+Consortium VR is available on Meta Quest and SteamVR.

 Gameplay

 The game features conversational mechanics which allow gameplay to be uninterrupted by conversations: replies are bound to the function keys and an in-game device allows for semi-telepathic communication.
 The other major feature is a branching story, similar in execution to the Mass Effect trilogy, and a character alignment system: both of these allow for every playthrough to be different, even to the point of allowing the player to reveal the meta-plot of the game.
 While the game is a first-person shooter, combat can be entirely avoided, non-lethal or lethal (in a similar style to Deus Ex), and is limited due to the size of the game world.